jgivensii/Digital-Newsroom-Content-Tagger-API/README.md

 - created_at

+- updated_at

-- updated_atRelationships: 1 publication → many articles
+- Relationships: 1 publication → many articles

 **Article**